MagmaGuy/ResourcePackManager/src/main/resources/ReadMe.md

 - **No Download Logging:** Nightbreak does not log any data related to download requests by Minecraft clients.
 - **No Data Sales:** Data uploaded to Nightbreak is not, has never been, and will never be sold.
 - **Compliance with Takedown Requests:** Nightbreak will comply with takedown requests from both server administrators and law enforcement agencies.
-- **Automatic Data Removal:** All data associated with your server is automatically removed two minutes after your server shuts down and is reuploaded on every restart for as long as ResourcePackManager is in use and using the auto-host feature.
+- **Automatic Data Removal:** All data associated with your server is automatically removed 24 hours after your server shuts down and is reuploaded on every restart for as long as ResourcePackManager is in use and using the auto-host feature.

+### Terms of service

+As of writing this, the hosting service is provided for free for all users of ResourcePackManager.

+It is the user's responsibility to ensure that the data uploaded to servers is not illegal and complies with any Mojang TOS as defined in their EULA.

+Abusing the service to host material other than resource packages may result in a permanent denial of service for the offending IP.

+The service may, at any time, cease or be modified in such a way that makes old versions unable to connect to it.

+We reserve the right to unilaterally terminate this service at any time and for any reason.